 All the Industry PDR trainers all know each other.
 It’s a very small cadre of master instructors.
 We usually are together once a year sharing the latest PDR industry trends to implement into our training.
 This year we are implementing the new 3D lenses for our LED lights in the training environment.
 A major assistance for students.
 Do the “mill’ trainers implement innovation in their training?
 No, they are not even at the table!

 Coached On Proper Technique

 The DIY system of learning lasts roughly three days.
 A tech watches the videos then gets the tools out, sets up a training stand, and then makes some dents.
-Three day later the tech is pulling his hair out, throwing tools, and usually gives up.
+Three days later, the tech is pulling his hair out, throwing tools, and usually gives up.
 Some of the more determined ones make it a little longer but the results are the same.
-The tools go on a shelf, video disappears in a drawer or in a desk, and the tech goes back to body work.
+The tools go on a shelf, the video disappears in a drawer or in a desk, and the tech goes back to bodywork.

 A coach must be present to assist the student in proper form and skill development.
 He must be present, over the shoulder, and guiding the movements of students while they are learning PDR skills.
 As the body wants to avoid PDR movements, He is there to retrain and redirect the student to perform PDR efficient body movements.
 This is critical the first week of training.
 Most DYI PDR students throw down the tools at this stage and give up and walk away!
 You need a coach to learn PDR!